 – my personal style is dictated by the things I really love.

-– the importance of creating connections between the past and the present to build a proper, sustainable future
+– the importance of creating connections between the past and the present to build an authentic, sustainable future

 – to minimise new-ness and maximise the lifespan of things in the world already.

-I’ve learned that knowing the provenance of vintage fashion, household items and furnishings develops rich and meaningful connections to sustainability.
+I’ve learned that knowing the provenance of vintage fashion, household items and furnishings develops rich and meaningful connections to sustainable living.
 Everything old has a story that keeps on telling through the generations!
 When that story is told and shared, the interconnection between people, places and things becomes stronger.

-I would love you to share and embrace this love of simple, everyday sustainable living.
+I look forward to helping you embrace this love of a simple, sustainable and zero waste lifestyle.